Gallery News for Sue Williamson

 1981 The Last Supper, Gowlett Gallery, Cape Town, South Africa

-2011 Impressions from South Africa, 1965 to Now, Museum of Modern Art in New York, NY, USA
+2011 Impressions from South Africa, 1965 to Now, Museum of Modern Art, New York

 2009 Nation State, Goodman Gallery Cape, Cape Town, South Africa